FennellPamela-FS/8-hope/docs/TechStack.md

 ## State Management

 - **Zustand** for state management - used to maintain and update data across your applications, and can be used as middleware to handle making API calls.
+Zustand is a small, fast and scaleable bearbones state-management solution.
+It has a simple API and doesn't require boilerplate code.

 ## Node